 Moderate walk.
-This circular route, which also starts at Monks Cowl Camp can be described as moderate to challenging.
+Because, this is a circular route with some uphills, it can be described as moderate to challenging.
 It is well marked.
+It starts at Monks Cowl Camp.
 Follow the signs to Keartland’s Pass and Nandi’s Falls.
 You will reach an intersection where the path splits to Nandi’s Falls and Keartland’s Pass.
-Be Careful to follow the path to Keartland’s Pass.
+Moreover, be bareful to follow the path to Keartland’s Pass.
 The Keartaland’s Pass route intersects with the Contour Path.
 Turn right towards Blind Man’s Corner.
 Turn back at Blind Man’s corner and follow the Sphinx route to Monks Cowl.
-En Route you will encounter the magnificent Crystal Falls.
+Alos en Route you will encounter the magnificent Crystal Falls.
 11.5km and approximately 6 hours in duration.

 “It always seems impossible until it’s done”.- Nelson Mandela.

-- Wear sturdy leather boots and carry a walking pole;
+- Secondly, wear sturdy leather boots and carry a walking pole;

-- Wear a light rucksack even in the case of a walk;
+- Thirdly, wear a light rucksack even in the case of a walk;

-- Ensure it contains food items for at least one day, warm clothing and a poncho (the weather in the Berg can change suddenly), sufficient water, a small medical aid kit, a cell phone, map, torch and a box of matches;
+- Alos, ensure it contains food items for at least one day, warm clothing and a poncho (the weather in the Berg can change suddenly), sufficient water, a small medical aid kit, a cell phone, map, torch and a box of matches;

-- In case you encounter a bushfire try to get as quickly as possible to a small grove of trees or light a fire break around you.
+- Moreover, in case you encounter a bushfire try to get as quickly as possible to a small grove of trees or light a fire break around you.
 At worst run directly through the fire and roll;

 - If you are caught in a lightning storm, urgently head for a forest.
 At worst squat over a piece of insulating material and ideally cover your self with a poncho or raincoat.
 Discard any metal items and leave your backpack a distance from you.
 Do not lie down or stand under an isolated tree; and

-- Walk in a group of at least 3 persons.
+- Lastly, walk in a group of at least 3 persons.